Hawk1n5/CTF-write-up/pwn400/README.md

 And another difference is system have ASLR.

-So I want a easy solution.write a ROP in heap which is first add paper name.then leak libc base,overwrite rbp to ret to heap,and execution ROP,I want to call mprotect,and ret to shellcode.I find a gadget can use.
+So I want a easy solution.write a ROP in heap which is add paper name.then leak libc base,overwrite rbp to ret to heap,and execution ROP,I want to call mprotect,and ret to shellcode.I find a gadget can use.

   4019d0:	4c 89 ea             	mov    %r13,%rdx